TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 If I go in the mens, people tell me to leave.
 If I go in the womens, people tell me to leave.
 Sometimes there's a gender neutral toilet, or a disabled loo, but sometimes there's not.
 Sometimes there's not.
 Or people tell me not to use those too.

-So I've developed strategies over time that helped me to avoid problems like this.
+So I've developed strategies over time that help me to avoid problems like this.
 I bring a baggy hoodie around in my bag, that I put on, whenever I need the loo.
 And I keep up my hood.
 I hold out my hands inside that hoodie, hiding my head, my hair and my chest.

 Or I peak inside the loo to see if it's busy.
 To make sure there aren't any women or men, inside the loo, to send me out.